 Ikenfell is an indie RPG seemingly inspired by games like EarthBound and Undertale, trying to win players over with some sincere charm in its writing and visuals while retaining overall familiar gameplay and design.
 But does Ikenfell succeed in this endeavor, or is it simply a derivative and forgettable experience?

 There have been many success stories of indie games in recent years, some even rivaling (or surpassing) big-budget AAA titles with million dollars in terms of acclaim and quality.
-Undertale is one of the more prominent examples; despite its relatively low budget and comparatively low level of technology, it was nominated for awards in numerous prominent game shows and continues, drew a lot of favorable comparison to its main inspiration (the SNES cult classic EarthBound) and continues to be a strong-selling, highly acclaimed modern classic today.
+Undertale is one of the more prominent examples; despite its relatively low budget and level of technology, it was nominated for awards in numerous prominent game shows, drew a lot of favorable comparison to its main inspiration (the SNES cult classic EarthBound) and continues to be a strong-selling, highly acclaimed modern classic today.

 Ikenfell is a game that seems to be built on that same model, utilizing a fairly simplistic, colorful comic strip style of art and animation.
 A common thing for indie games to be sure, and the low-resolution style is easy to dismiss as being overused and derivative, but I honestly found it charming here; the animation is fluid and the characters are surprisingly expressive given the low resolution of their sprites, and they all sport quite a few frames of animation more than classic 16-bit RPGs, so they feel familiar, yet fresh at the same time.
 The game's music is quite high-quality as well; little surprise considering they got Aivi & Surasshu (best known for composing the soundtrack to the animated TV series "Steven Universe") on board to compose it, giving the game atmosphere in spades and even a few surprisingly well-performed vocal tracks ("Paint the Future" in particular is fantastic).